tbielawa/bitmath/docsite/source/classes.rst

       >>> print(a_mebibyte, a_mebibyte_sized_kibibyte)
       1.0 MiB 1024.0 KiB

-   Or, using the :py:meth:`BitMathClass.from_other` class method:
+   Or, using the :py:meth:`.from_other` class method:

    .. code-block:: python
       :linenos: